Composters love coffee grinds as they put valuable nutrients back into the soil via compost.

 In the United States, there are some regional composters offering curbside composting programs.

-Composting plays a pivotal role in encouraging sustainable behaviour, helping achieve preferable environmental outcomes by abating carbon, and promoting a circular economy when part of a curbside collection program.
+Composting plays a pivotal role in encouraging sustainable behavior, helping achieve preferable environmental outcomes by abating carbon, and promoting a circular economy when part of a curbside collection program.

 Composting helps divert organic material from landfills and subsequently reduces the carbon footprint associated with untreated organic waste.
 Perhaps a more important outcome is that it helps promote sustainable behavior and awareness in consumers that extends beyond “just recycling”.
 We all want to be good environmental citizens and care about keeping material out of landfills – composting is a relatively convenient way to participate.